Hurricane Marilyn devastated portions of the U.S. Virgin Islands when

 of Barbados, then just north of Martinique, over Dominica, to just southwest

-of Guadeloupe.
 Marilyn continued moving northwestward over the northeastern

 Caribbean Sea.
 It hit the U.S. Virgin Island during the afternoon and